 This is the third type of port forwarding.
-Unlike local and remote port forwarding which allow communication with a single port, it makes possible, a full range of TCP communications across a range of ports.
-Dynamic port forwarding sets up your machine as a SOCKS proxy server which listens on port 1080, by default.
+Unlike local and remote port forwarding which allows communication with a single port, it makes possible, a full range of TCP communications across a range of ports.
+Dynamic port forwarding sets up your machine as a SOCKS proxy server that listens on port 1080, by default.

 For starters, SOCKS is an Internet protocol that defines how a client can connect to a server via a proxy server (SSH in this case).
 You can enable dynamic port forwarding using the -D option.

 The following command will start a SOCKS proxy on port 1080 allowing you to connect to the remote host.

 $ ssh -f -N -D 1080 [email protected]

 From now on, you can make applications on your machine use this SSH proxy server by editing their settings and configuring them to use it, to connect to your remote server.
 Note that the SOCKS proxy will stop working after you close your SSH session.

 In this article, we explained the various types of port forwarding from one machine to another, for tunneling traffic through the secure SSH connection.
 This is one of the very many uses of SSH.
 You can add your voice to this guide via the feedback form below.